The Palace of Minos

 Taxes included.
 Shipping calculated at checkout.

-Volume signed by author.
-A well-preserved first edition of Evans' vast work of over 3000 pages recording one of the most important excavations in the history of archaeology, which also serves as an encyclopaedia of the whole range of Minoan culture known up to that time.
+A handsome first edition of Evans' vast work of over 3000 pages recording one of the most important excavations in the history of archaeology, which also serves as an encyclopaedia of the whole range of Minoan culture known up to that time.
 Sir Arthur Evans (1851-1941) dedicated his life to the study of the Aegean civilisation and was a pioneer of Bronze Age archaeology.
 The index was compiled by the author's sister, herself a distinguished archaeologist, Dr. Joan Evans.

 About us